-4.8.2 Written Examinations
+6.2 Written Examinations

-In 2013/14, the following courses will be examined by written examination at the following times:
+In 2014/15, the following courses will be examined by written examination at the following times:

-Functional Programming week 0, Hilary Term Databases week 0, Hilary Term Object Oriented Programming week 0, Hilary Term Intelligent Systems week 0, Trinity Term Computational Complexity week 0, Trinity Term Knowledge Representation & Reasoning week 0, Trinity Term
+Functional Programming week 0, Hilary Term Databases week 0, Hilary Term Object Oriented Programming week 0, Hilary Term Probability and Computing week 0, Hilary Term Intelligent Systems week 0, Trinity Term Computational Complexity week 0, Trinity Term Knowledge Representation & Reasoning week 0, Trinity Term

-4.8.2.1 Preparation
+6.2.1 Preparation

-Your supervisor will advise you about revision and practice.
+Your supervisor and the course lecturer will advise you about revision and practice.
+There will also be revision classes for courses examined in this way.